Back to Home Page

 MAIN FAX NUMBER: 903.274.4293

 Janet Eaton, Director of Athletics

-Janet Eaton, began her 1st year as Wiley College's Director of Athletics in the 2011-12 academic year.
+The 2013-14 year will mark Janet Eaton's third season as Wiley College's Director of Athletics.
 A coaching veteran with more than 15 years of coaching and administrator experience, Eaton entered her first year on the Lady Wildcats staff in July 2008.
 Prior to Wiley College, Eaton worked at Lamar University out of Beaumont, Texas where she served as interim head coach.

 While serving as the interim head coach, she led the Lady Cardinals to the seventh position in the Southland Conference Tournament.
 Overall, Eaton's record as interim head coach was 2-3.
 Before coming to Wiley, Eaton served as assistant women's basketball coach at Lamar, as well as director of athletics and head women's basketball coach at Xavier Preparatory High School in New Orleans, La.
 While at Xavier Prep, she was named Metro Coach of the Year, Co-Catholic Coach of the Year and the Orleans Parish Coach of the Year.
 Eaton also guided her 2002 team to district, bi-district and regional championships.